Barbie: The Princess & the Popstar

-Barbie: The Princess & The Popstar is a 2012 animated musical fantasy film produced by Rainmaker Entertainment and released by Universal Studios Home Entertainment.
+Barbie: The Princess & The Popstar is a 2012 CGI-animated musical fantasy film produced by Rainmaker Entertainment and released by Universal Studios Home Entertainment.
 It is the twenty-third installment in the Barbie film series and the second to be based on Mark Twain's 1881 novel The Prince and the Pauper (after Barbie as the Princess and the Pauper).

 Featuring the voices of Kelly Sheridan, Jennifer Waris, Ashleigh Ball, Tiffany Giardina, Ellie King and Peter Kelamis, the plot follows two teenage girls, Keira, a world-famous popstar, and Tori, princess of Meribella (both portrayed by Barbie) who meet and discover they both have the magic to swap places.
 It was released to DVD on September 11, 2012, and made its television debut on Nickelodeon on November 16, 2012.

 Plot

 The kingdom of Meribella celebrates its 500th anniversary.
 Famous popstar Keira is giving a series of concerts to commemorate the event; behind the scenes, she is overwhelmed, between being unable to write new songs and dealing with her overeager manager, Seymour Crider.
 Meanwhile, the fun-loving Princess Tori is pressured by her domineering aunt, Duchess Amelia, and her royal responsibilities.
 Both girls wish they could trade lives with the other and take it easy.

 At a royal reception, Keira and Tori meet each other and become fast friends.
 Using Keira's magic microphone that allows her to change outfits, and Tori's magic hairbrush that allows her to change hairstyles, the girls convincingly disguise themselves as each other, but their necklaces stay the same.
 Tori shows Keira the royal family's secret magic gardenia plant which grows diamond-encrusted flowers.
 The girls take two small diamonds from the plant and attach them to their necklaces.
 Crider finds out about the diamond gardenia and plans to steal it.

 Using the magic microphone and hairbrush, the girls plan to switch places for a day and educate one another on their respective lives and routines.
 While Keira struggles with Tori's royal duties, playing with Tori's little sisters inspires her to write music again.
 Meanwhile, Tori is having fun rehearsing as Keira, but when freely exploring the kingdom, she discovers how badly the ongoing drought has affected the people.
 The girls decide to extend the switch for another day and make Keira's final concert a free one so more people can afford to attend.

 The following night, when the girls are supposed to switch back, Keira is locked in the Princess's bedroom by the Duchess because of a commemorative speech Tori has been procrastinating.
 Though hesitant at first, Tori is forced to go onstage as Keira and manages to perform.
 Keira escapes Tori's bedroom through a secret passageway.